cakephp/docs/en/development/testing.rst

     Depending on your system's configuration, you may need to run the previous commands with ``sudo``

-Once PHPUnit is installed with the pear installer, you should confirm that the PHPUnit libraries are on PHP's ``include_path``.
+Once PHPUnit is installed with the PEAR installer, you should confirm that the PHPUnit libraries are on PHP's ``include_path``.
 You can do this by checking your php.ini file and making sure that the PHPUnit files are in one of the ``include_path`` directories.